Skip to navigation Skip to content

 • cannot be determined.
 Attempt contact with the customer by either one pre call SMS and one phone attempt, if this is appropriate given any overseas time difference, or

-• if a phone attempt cannot be made, a manually generated MX1-1 Request for Client to contact CSA letter, with a suitable response date.
+• if a phone attempt cannot be made, issue an MX1-1 letter using the preset CALL-GENERAL-YOUR CASE option, with a suitable response date.
 See Standard response times

-Note: if a request to contact letter was already sent earlier in this reconciliation process and there has been no response, another letter is not required.
+Note: if an MX1-1 was sent earlier in this reconciliation process and there has been no response, another letter is not required.

 Amend the YTD if required + Read more ...